otoolep/questdb.io/docs/intREST.md

 However in some cases additional configuration can be provided to augment automatic detection results.

->The structure detection algorithm analyses chunk at beginnig and relies on relative uniformity of data.
+>The structure detection algorithm analyses chunk at beginning and relies on relative uniformity of data.
-> When first chunk is non-respresentative of rest of data automatic import can yeild errors.
+> When first chunk is non-representative of rest of data automatic import can yield errors.

 `/imp` column names from header row as table columns.
 The following characters are removed from column names: